storj-archived/integration/README.md

 This repository is for development and integration testing of all of the distributed Storj network services.

+## Development & Testing

+To update a module in the container, change the `package.json` before building the image.

 ## Build Docker Container

 To build docker image, from within this repository: